- What is an ileostomy?

 - Intimacy and sexuality when you have an ileostomy

 - Playing sports and staying active with an ileostomy

 - To learn more

-What is an Ileostomy?
+What is an ileostomy?

-When you look at your stoma, you are actually looking at the lining (the mucosa) of your small intestine, which looks a lot like the lining of your cheek.
+When you look at your stoma, you are actually looking at the lining (the mucosa) of your small intestine, which looks a lot like the inside lining of your cheek.
 The stoma will look pink to red.
-It is warm and moist and secretes small amounts of mucus.
+It’s warm and moist and secretes small amounts of mucus.
 It will shrink over a short period of time after surgery.
 The shape will be round to oval.
 Some stomas may stick out a little, while others are flush with the skin.

 What does an ileostomy do?

 After the colon and rectum are removed or bypassed, waste no longer comes out of the body through the rectum and anus.
 Digestive contents now leave the body through the stoma.
 The drainage is collected in a pouch that sticks to the skin around the stoma.
 The pouch is fitted to you personally.
-It is worn at all times and can be emptied as needed.
+It’s worn at all times and can be emptied as needed.

-Last Medical Review: 03/17/2011
+Last Medical Review: 12/02/2014

-Last Revised: 03/17/2011
+Last Revised: 12/02/2014